Semester Project Computational Movement Analysis

 Instructions on working with Quarto and GitHub

-These instructions help you work with Quarto and GitHub on your Semesterproject in the course Computational Movement Analysis (aka Patterns and Trends in Environmental Data).
+These instructions support your semester project in Computational Movement Analysis (Patterns and Trends in Environmental Data).

 Setting up GitHub

-Instructions to setting up your Repo on GitHub:
+Instructions for setting up your repository on GitHub:

 Work on the research proposal in RStudio